 Our PFT products for the Copernicus Marine Service are meant to be derived from the merged OC products and OLCI data too, to keep the consistency of the source data.
-However, we had to include more bands (at least eight) for Rrs data than that are available on the Copernicus Marine Service (which is five merged bands Rrs) to train our PFT algorithms, so we used the merged Rrs data from GlobColour instead which provides more available bands from SeaWiFS, MODIS, MERIS, and VIIRS SNPP sensors (either merged or single sensor).
+However, we had to include more Rrs bands data (at least eight) than that are available on the Copernicus Marine Service (which is five merged bands) to train our PFT algorithms, so we used the merged Rrs data from GlobColour instead which provides more available bands from SeaWiFS, MODIS, MERIS, and VIIRS SNPP sensors (either merged or single sensor).